 Joint Business Report Presented to Governments

-A ground-breaking position paper from the Indonesia-Australia Business Partnership Group (IA-BPG) on the bilateral trade and investment relationship has been presented to the Australian and Indonesian Governments.
+A ground-breaking position paper from the Indonesia-Australia Business Partnership Group (IA-BPG) on the bilateral trade and investment relationship was presented to the Australian and Indonesian Governments in November 2012.

 The paper puts forward a set of recommendations to improve trade, investment and economic cooperation for the governments of both countries to explore when negotiating the Indonesia-Australia Comprehensive Economic Partnership Agreement.

 Business Partnership Group to consult on benefits of IA-CEPA for Australia and Indonesia

 A core principle of the proposed Indonesia-Australia Comprehensive Economic Partnership Agreement (IA-CEPA) is that it is of mutual economic benefit.
 Identifying key barriers to trade for both Australian and Indonesian exporters as well as industry objectives and concerns is an important step in ensuring that a liberalising and beneficial agreement is achieved.

 Representatives from the Australian Chamber of Commerce and Industry (ACCI), Indonesian Chamber of Commerce (KADIN), Australia-Indonesia Business Council (AIBC) and the Indonesia-Australia Business Council (IABC) have established a Business Partnership Group (BPG).
 The BPG will submit views to the Indonesian and Australian governments on what it considers to be the primary trade, investment and economic cooperation objectives of the IA-CEPA.
 The Business Partnership Group advice will be contained in a position paper which is expected to be submitted later in 2012.